Bank Secrecy Act

 OFAC requirements are separate and distinct from the BSA, but both OFAC and the BSA share a common national security goal.
 For this reason, many financial institutions view compliance with OFAC sanctions as related to BSA compliance obligations; supervisory examination for BSA compliance is logically connected to the examination of a financial institution’s compliance with OFAC sanctions.
-Refer to the core overview and examination procedures, “Office of Foreign Assets Control,” pages 147 to 156 and 157 to 159, respectively, for guidance.
+Refer to the core overview and examination procedures, “Office of Foreign Assets Control,” pages 142 and 152, respectively, for guidance.

 MONEY LAUNDERING AND TERRORIST FINANCING